0f3k1/Data-Breaches/chess.com.md

-Heads up there isn't a lot to explain because a lot of the insights about the data breach aren't publicly disclosed yet, so bear that in mind as you read through it.
+Heads up: there isn't a lot to explain because a lot of the insights about the data breach aren't publicly disclosed, so bear that in mind as you read through it.

 ## What happened?